cwalther/pew-picopew/docs/assembly.rst

 1. Pin Headers
 --------------

+(These instructions are for the arrangement shown above.
+You are free to use different headers or a different arrangement of the included ones.)

 Take the male pin headers and use pliers or a vise or similar tools to push or pull the pins through the black plastic part until their short part is short enough to fit into the female headers (socket strips) without leaving a gap between the plastic parts.
 The remaining length should be around 2.5 mm.
 Make sure you get this right before soldering. **If you leave the pins too long and get a gap, the whole assembly will be thicker and will not fit into the 3D-printed case.** It does not matter in which direction you push or pull the pins – the black plastic part has a groove that is meant to go toward the soldering side, but it also works the other way around.